 Course Materials Program

 The Michigan State University Course Materials Program offers the best value in quality course packs.
 That's why the Associated Students of MSU recommends us to MSU faculty and students.
-To assist our clients, we:
+To assist our faculty partners, we:

-- Facilitate the production and binding of course packs
+- Facilitate the production of print and electronic course packs

-- Distribute course packs for sale at the Spartan Bookstore in the MSU International Center and at Collegeville Textbook Company
+- Distribute printed course packs for sale at the Spartan Bookstore in the MSU International Center and at Collegeville Textbook Company

-For more information on course packs and copyright services, call (517) 884-6468, e-mail firstname.lastname@example.org, visit the links in the sidemenu, or check out our helpful Simplifying Course Pack Creation guide as a PDF or HTML page.
+For more information on course packs and copyright services, call (517) 884-6468, e-mail firstname.lastname@example.org, visit the links in the sidemenu, or check out our helpful Simplifying Course Pack Creation guide as a PDF or the Simplifying Course Pack Creation webpage.